virtual-labs/exp-flakiness-index-dei/experiment/theory.md

 Flaky particles are those aggregate pieces in which the thickness (smallest dimension) is substantially less than the width and length.
 When the minimum dimension is less than three-fifths (0.6 times) of the mean dimension, the particle is classified as flaky and considered undesirable for construction purposes.

-### Purpose

-To evaluate aggregate's shape characteristics and suitability for concrete and pavement construction by quantifying the proportion of flat, elongated particles that may compromise structural integrity, workability, and durability.
-The test ensures that aggregates meet specified shape requirements for quality construction, preventing premature failures and optimizing material performance.

 ### Mechanism

 The flakiness test identifies problematic particle shapes through dimensional assessment: